davegill/wrf-coop/README.md

 > docker exec test_002 ./script.csh BUILD CLEAN 34 1 nmm_real -d J=-j@3 WRF_NMM_CORE=1
 > docker exec test_003 ./script.csh BUILD CLEAN 34 1 em_real -d J=-j@3 WRF_CHEM=1
 ```
 If your machine is _beefy_ enough, put these build jobs (as in "build a wrf executable") in the background, and run them all at the same time.
+Since each job is asking for `make` to use three parallel threads to speed up the build process of the WRF executables (`J=-j@3`), a _beefy_ enough machine would have more than 9 non-hyperthreaded processors.
 ```
 > docker exec test_001 ./script.csh BUILD CLEAN 34 1 em_real -d J=-j@3 &
 > docker exec test_002 ./script.csh BUILD CLEAN 34 1 nmm_real -d J=-j@3 WRF_NMM_CORE=1 &